 Walt Disney World Annual Passes are back!
 And we don't know for how long.
 If you’re considering purchasing a Disney Annual Pass, this guide will break down the options.
 And if you’re already a Passholder, I’ll walk you through what’s different about the new passes, and ways for couples to make the most of their annual passes.

-As of November 21, 2021 Disney has again suspended the sale of new Walt Disney World Annual Passes.
-Currently, only one level of Annual Pass is available for purchase.
+As of November 20201 Disney has suspended the sale of new Walt Disney World Annual Passes.
+Currently, one of the four types of Annual Pass is available for purchase.

 What are the new Walt Disney World annual pass options?

 There are now four different levels of Disney Annual Passes available to Florida Residents.

 The two main differences between each pass level are the blackout dates and the amount of Disney park pass reservations you can hold at one time.
 A reservation is required to visit any Walt Disney World theme park, on any day.

 - $1,299 plus tax, or $99 per month for 12 months after a down payment of $205 for Florida residents

 - $899 plus tax, or $63 per month after a $205 down payment for Florida residents

 - Blockout dates apply – Thanksgiving and last half of December